halfson/open-dobot-gui/README.md

 -Need a way to check that connection to a port is proper, i.e. when it sends commands it's using the right firmware.
 Right now, I can connect to other arduinos without the correct firmware or even any old random open port.
 Sending commands to these ports causes errors and the application to crash.

+-Need to prevent user from being able to send commands when serial port not connected

 -Verify inverse kinematics and fix any problems

+-A way to "teach" the robot (i.e. save a sequence of moves/actions)

+-support for standard effectors included with the dobot (very low priority for me (Mike), may not get done since I don't have enough time in the day)

 -Greatly improve the serial communication protocol.
 I just used the quickest method I could find that works so I could get testing the inverse kinematics.